hyperknot/openfreemap/README.md

 The goal of this project is to provide free, production-quality vector-tile hosting using existing tools.

-Currently these tools are: [OpenStreetMap](https://www.openstreetmap.org/copyright), [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), [Planetiler](https://github.com/onthegomap/planetiler) , [MapLibre](https://maplibre.org/) and [Natural Earth](https://www.naturalearthdata.com/) and soon [tilemaker](https://github.com/systemed/tilemaker).
+Currently these tools are: [OpenStreetMap](https://www.openstreetmap.org/copyright), [OpenMapTiles](https://github.com/openmaptiles/openmaptiles), [Planetiler](https://github.com/onthegomap/planetiler) , [MapLibre](https://maplibre.org/) and [Natural Earth](https://www.naturalearthdata.com/).
 OFM does not want to be an alternative to any of these projects.
 If the community decides, we can replace any of these tools.

 The scope of this repo is limited (see below).
 Once we figure out the technical details, ideally, there should be few commits here, while everything keeps working: the map tiles are automatically generated, servers are automatically updated and load balancing takes care of failing servers.